k0pernicus/website/content/posts/state_of_vulkan_2024.md

 In my knowledge only [Id Tech 7 supports Vulkan rendering **only** for PCs](https://en.wikipedia.org/wiki/Id_Tech_7).

 As a comparison:
-* [PCGamingWiki shows more than 1600 games released since 1997 using OpenGL](https://www.pcgamingwiki.com/wiki/List_of_OpenGL_games), **16 in 2023** despite the fact that no new OpenGL version has been released since 2016, **which is more than with Vulkan in the same year**,
+* [PCGamingWiki shows more than 1600 games released since 1997 using OpenGL](https://www.pcgamingwiki.com/wiki/List_of_OpenGL_games), **16 in 2023** despite the fact that no new OpenGL version has been released since 2016, **which is more than with Vulkan for the same year**,
 * [PCGamingWiki shows more than 430 games released on the latest version of DirectX](https://www.pcgamingwiki.com/wiki/List_of_Direct3D_12_games) (DirectX 12 and DirectX 12 Ultimate) since 2015, **88 in 2023**.

 So, **twice** more **games** have been released with DirectX 12 than Vulkan in total, despite the fact that DirectX 12 is